-Disney parks lift earnings, streaming date for 'Avengers: Endgame' announced
+Disney parks lift earnings, 'Avengers: Endgame' streaming date announced

 “Avengers: Endgame”, the end of a decade-long superhero series with $2.2 billion in box office sales worldwide, will stream exclusively on Disney+ starting Dec.
 11, the company announced.

 Growth at Disney parks in the United States boosted results above analyst expectations.
 From January to March, Disney reported adjusted earnings per share of $1.61, ahead of analyst estimates of $1.58, according to IBES data from Refinitiv.
+Heavy investment accounted for a 13 percent drop from a year ago by that measure.

 Revenue rose 3 percent to $14.92 billion.
 Analysts had been expecting a small decline.